adamrodger/adamrodger.github.com/_posts/2018-10-25-unit-testing-with-mocks.md

 co-ordinator rather than implementing any specific logic themselves.
 When testing these classes it makes perfect sense to use mocks (e.g. the [Moq] library) to control the dependencies being co-ordinated.
 However, I sometimes see instances where people have misunderstood how these mocks work and why the test ends up not testing what it appears to.
-This is because the tests use wildcards which means they are not really testing the underlying code creates the required process, they are testing that the mocks themselves create that process.
+This is because the tests use wildcards which means they are not really testing that the underlying code creates the required process; they are testing that the mocks themselves create that process.

 Here's some example code: